exadel-inc/esl/pages/views/blogs/ESL v4.0.0.md

   - `esl-alert` migrated to ESLEventListeners, inner API updates

 ### BREAKING CHANGES
-  - listeners extended from `ESLAlert` should now use `@listen` annotation to work correctly
+  - Listeners extended from `ESLAlert` should now use `@listen` annotation to work correctly
-  - `eventNs` no longer supported, event now defined directly on the prototype level
+  - `eventNs` is no longer supported, event is now defined directly on the prototype level

 ## ESL Popup